telerik/ajax-docs/general-information/troubleshooting/web-resources-troubleshooting.md

 1. Also check if the "Verify if file exists" checkbox is unchecked (click on the "Edit" button appearing in the previous screenshot to check).

-1. If you are using Telerik UI for ASP.NET Ajax check if the "ScriptResource.axd" HTTP handler is correctly registered in your web.config.
+1. If you are using Telerik® UI for ASP.NET Ajax check if the "ScriptResource.axd" HTTP handler is correctly registered in your web.config.
 Look for the following statement:

 	**ASP.NET 3.5:**